Hotmoka/hotmoka/tutorial/Takamaka.md

 It is an object stored in blockchain, not in RAM.
 Its blockchain address is publicly published by the manifest of the blockchain, another object stored in blockchain, not in RAM.
-Namely, once we had that manifest, we can call its `getGamete()` method to get the address of the gamete.
+Namely, once we had that manifest, we can call its `gamete()` method to get the address of the gamete.
 The blockchain address of the manifest itself is available for any Hotmoka node through the `getManifest()` method.
 There is a last problem to solve before we can put everything in place.